sopelj/hass-ember-mug-component/README.md

 7. Once it has been added, then put your mug into pairing mode (Hold down the button on the bottom until it flashes blue)
 8. Your mug will exit paring mode automatically and go back to the default colour when it's setup.

+> **Note**
+> If using Bluetooth Proxies, it will stay in pairing mode unless you press the button once to take it out.
+> If you leave the range of your proxy you may need to put it back in pairing temporarily in order to reconnect.

 #### Troubleshooting

 ##### Changing modes / button functions